mahdiiiu2k/Dazzerwebsite/replit.md

 ## Overview

-This is a modern luxury business website for DS Design, a web design agency led by Mahdi that delivers complete websites for businesses in under 24 hours.
-The application is built as a full-stack web application with a React frontend and Express backend, featuring glassmorphism design elements and a dark purple theme.
+This is a modern luxury business website for DS Design, a web design agency specializing in building beautiful, fast, and mobile-friendly websites for small local businesses (cafés, salons, renovation companies, etc.) with guaranteed 24-hour delivery.
+The application features glassmorphism design elements, dark purple gradients, and comprehensive business sections including a referral program with 40% commission structure.

 ## User Preferences